 In the early 2000’s the market for liposuction moved to accommodate fancily named devices and the use of local anesthesia.
 Greater and greater numbers of non-plastic surgeons started to provide liposuction in their practices as a way to supplement their incomes in a hostile insurance environment (it was difficult for many medical providers to make a living practicing in their trained specialty).
 Inevitably, the quality of the outcomes suffered: liposuction was done in a “patchwork” fashion because of the limitations of not having adequate anesthesia, and the standards for selecting the proper patient were lowered because of the need to pay for the expensive machines unqualified practitioners had purchased.

-Fast forward to the year 2017.
+Fast forward to the year Today.
 Liposuction is still performed in a similar manner as it has been since the 1980’s.
 A tube is inserted under the skin and fat is contoured.
 A myriad of machines and names are available to practitioners but no individual technique has proven better than any other.
 Research in the field of liposuction has focused on the “non-invasive” application of energy systems to contour fat, during which no probe is inserted into the skin.
 None of the current “non-invasive” techniques offer anything but the most minimal improvements in the appearance of fat deposits relative to traditional method.
 Moreover, there have been reports of Paradoxical Adipose Hyperplasia results due to CoolSculpting.
 PAH is the overgrowth of fatty tissue as a result of the modern Coolsculpting procedure.

 After many years of all types of practitioners engaging in one of the most requested procedures, it basically has come full circle back to a form of traditional liposuction.
 The power machines have proven to be too powerful with the end result being significant contour irregularities and scarification of the tissues.
 It simply isn’t gentle enough or refined enough compared to traditional liposuction.
 We have become more conservative in the contouring of body fat because the results are better, more natural and without the potential for complications and irregularities.